 Skills are primarily talents that any character can learn, given time.
-You don't need to be born with freakish mutations, be exposed to dangerous radiation, or have alien DNA to master a new skill - just the dedication and opportunity to do so.
+You don't need to be born with freakish mutations, be exposed to dangerous radiation, or have an alien heritage to master a new skill - just the dedication and opportunity to do so.
 Skills operate in one of two basic fashions: they either give characters an ability they would otherwise lack, or increase their ability to perform some task or another.

-While the former are pretty self-explanatory (the Artist skill allows a Fortune bonus for creating art, for instance), the latter can be a bit more involved.
+While the former is pretty self-explanatory (the Artist skill allows a Fortune bonus for creating art, for instance), the latter can be a bit more involved.
 Generally, if a skill increases the likelihood of success in a given action, it will enhance the rank value rolled against by +1 RS (unless otherwise noted).
 This is the 'base' level of a skill, and covers most examples of trained individuals.

-Edition 13 of the 4C System rules technically recognizes eighty eight skills, those listed below.
+Edition 13 of the 4C System rules technically recognizes eighty-eight skills, those listed below.
 Of course, several are presented either as 'general' skills that are made more specific during character generation (like weapon skill), or such that additional skills can be 'grown' out of the existing skills as 'specialties' - particularly where sciences are concerned.